Kirby and the Forgotten Land's release date and new trailer has us tickled pink

 Analysis: a Kirby for all occasions

-We knew Kirby and the Forgotten Land would be rearing its head sometime in Spring 2022 (that's between March and June), although many expected an April release date to align with the series’ 30th anniversary.
+We knew Kirby and the Forgotten Land would be rearing its head sometime in Spring 2022 (that's between March and June), although many expected an April release date to align with the 30th anniversary of the series.
 A March release date is fine by us, though.
 After all, it’s been nearly four years since the franchise’s last mainline release, with Kirby Star Allies launching back in 2018.

 This upcoming title should squeeze some fresh juice into the character, too.
 Not only will Forgotten Land be an open-world adventure, but it’s also the first Kirby game to be fully 3D.
 That extra physical dimension should hopefully add a new twist to the mascot’s platforming and puzzling, too.